-The RIW Pain Management Program is designed to help motivated people with a strong desire to change.
+The RIW Structured Intensive Multidisciplinary Program is designed to help motivated people with a strong desire to change.
 The results can be outstanding with this type of team effort.

 How Long Does the Program Last?

-Who is admitted to the Pain Management Program?
+Who is admitted to the Structured Intensive Multidisciplinary Program?

-Individuals treated in the pain management program have pain and/or disability that continue longer than the normal injury healing time, or longer than three months after an injury.
+Individuals treated in the Structured Intensive Multidisciplinary Program have pain and/or disability that continue longer than the normal injury healing time, or longer than three months after an injury.
 Some have had surgery, and most have had extensive treatment such as physical therapy, chiropractic treatment, medications or injections.

-The pain management program treats those individuals who have not recovered despite these prior treatments.
+The SIMP program treats those individuals who have not recovered despite these prior treatments.
 Most patients have continued disability from normal work, social, physical or psychological functioning.
 Patients accepted for treatment are those considered to have potential to benefit from rehabilitation.

 Please see our Orientation Guide for additional information.